 Developments are being fuelled by the need for improved network efficiency, customer demand for ever higher bit rate data services, high-speed Internet access, and other innovative services.

-This leads to a push for higher bit-rate (Terabit/s) optical transport systems in the intra-office, inter-office, metro and long distance networks of the various network operators.
+This leads to a push for higher bit-rate (Terabit/s) optical transport systems in the intra-office, inter-office, metro and long-distance networks of the various network operators.

 The Question defines specifications needed for physical layer interfaces of point-to-point and WDM systems, to enable the evolution of optical networks to support the ubiquitous availability of next-generation high-bandwidth services.
 To the greatest extent possible, these specifications should enable transverse compatibility (black-box and/or black-link) in a multi-vendor, multi-network-operator environment.